Fall 2016 Enrollment

 Common Intellectual Experiences

 Ashland University’s Undergraduate Core Curriculum is foundational to all undergraduate students’ majors.
 It acts as the central academic experience that unifies students across all programs, departments, and Colleges.
-Through the Core, students are taught to embrace the four key elements of Ashland University’s institutional mission: intellectual development and wisdom, ethical behavior and justice, preparation for living and working as citizens, and awareness of global responsibilities.
+Through Core requirements, students are taught to embrace the four key elements of Ashland University’s institutional mission: intellectual development and wisdom, ethical behavior and justice, preparation for living and working as citizens, and awareness of global responsibilities.

 The administrators and faculty at Ashland believe that the Core Curriculum does much more for its students than typical gen-ed classes at other universities, as it develops wisdom, skill, and a strong sense of values.